pluralsight/htmlTagValidator/readme.md

     ```

  - Allowed `<input>` element `type` values and the attributes supported by each `type`
- - Hierarchal rules, such as: a properly-formed HTML 5 document should have a `<title>` element with contents
+ - Hierarchal rules, such as: a properly-formed HTML 5 document should have a `title` element with contents within the `head` tag
- - Void elements
+ - Void *elements*

   ``` html
   <img src="cat.gif">
   ```

- - Void elements
+ - Void *attributes*

   ``` html
   <script async></script>
   ```

- - Normal elements
+ - Normal *attributes*

    ``` html
    <p class="foo"></p>
    ```

-Note: this project is work-in-progress and is **not fully spec-compliant**.

-See `todo.md` for plans for current and future releases

 ## Install